 Newly installed flooring typically degrades over time due to factors such as foot traffic friction.
 When this happens, you can remove old flooring materials and install new ones.
 Alternatively, you can carry out floor refinishing or resurfacing to make it look as good as new.
 Here is some more information on this topic:

 Resurfacing generally involves the use of various techniques to transform the appearance of old flooring without necessarily ripping entire flooring from its base.
 As such, this exercise causes minimal disruption to the daily routines of the occupants of a building.
 Moreover, it is cheap because it is not an extensive undertaking.
 At this point, it is worth noting that resurfacing is quite different from refinishing.
 During resurfacing, one may replace a few flooring boards or tiles that have sustained significant degradation over the years.
+This is a common issue in high foot trafficked areas, such as the bathroom or kitchen.
 On the other hand, refinishing does not involve removal of any flooring materials.
 One simply sands flooring surface or applies a fresh coat of lacquer or sealer.